uw-dims/dims-finalreport/docs/source/challenges.rst

 limited set of attributes about a user, but some programs integrated into DIMS need more attributes.
 That means one of two things must happen:

 #.
-Trident is modified support the extra attributes that are needed, or
+Trident must be modified to support the extra attributes that are needed, or

 #.
-An abstraction layer is added that makes one call to Trident to
+An abstraction layer is added that allows one call to Trident to
-   get the attributes it holds, and a second call to a DIMS database component to get the extra attributes, combining them into one data structure and returning that to the caller.

-This is illustrated in the following whiteboard sketch:
+   get the attributes it holds, and a second call to a DIMS database component to get the extra attributes, combining them into one data structure that is returned to the caller.
+This is illustrated in Figure :ref:`figUserAttributes`.

 .. _figUserAttributes: